interviews of developers and contributors for the blog

 Interview LibreOffice developers and contributors – especially lesser-known ones who are doing a lot of work – for the blog.
 Some examples from the past:

-#1 Updated by Mike Saunders almost 2 years ago
+#1 Updated by Mike Saunders about 2 years ago

 - Status changed from New to In Progress